analytiq-hub/sigagent.github.io/physics/gareth_tribello_mathnet_statistical_mechanics.md

       * The finite sum of analytic functions is analytic
       * $$\ln$$ is analytic
       * $$F$$ should therefore be analytic if the number of partition states is finite
+      * This is not consistent with the existence of phase transitions